kwaldenphd/how-computers-work/README.md

 Q1: Based on the settings of the bus addresses, what values do you expect to show along the A and B bus?

-Q2: What happens when you click <Execute>?
+Q2: What happens when you click Execute?
 Are the `A bus` and `B bus` values what you expected?
 Why or why not?

 Q3: What do you think will happen to the boxes when the result is less than zero?